SarderLab/HistomicsTK-PodoCount/PodoCount_README.md

 - To the left of your username are the Analyses options available.
 Using the drop down arrow navigate to Analyses > brianasanto/bas_feb2021_build9 > latest > PodoCount_human_analysis or PodoCount_mouse_analysis, depending on the kidney data that you're analyzing.
 - An analysis window will open on the left side of the screen.
 	Under the IO section, you will find the following subsections:
--- Input Image -- should already be defined as the WSI selected for analysis.
+	- Input Image -- should already be defined as the WSI selected for analysis.
--- Input Annotation File 1 -- you need to choose the corresponding glomerulus annotation file.
+	- Input Annotation File 1 -- you need to choose the corresponding glomerulus annotation file.
 Select the folder icon and navigate to {'Your Username'} > Home > Public > {'corresponding glomerulus annotation (.xml) file'}.
-	   c.)
-Output Annotation File 1 -- you need to enter the desired name and location for the podocyte boundary annototation file that PodoCount will output.
+	- Output Annotation File 1 -- you need to enter the desired name and location for the podocyte boundary annototation file that PodoCount will output.
 You will also need to indicate where you would like this file to be saved.
-We recommend navigating to {'Your Username'} > Home > Public, entering the desired file name, and clicking 'Save.' d.)
-Output Annotation File 2 -- you need to enter the desired name and location for the podocyte counter annototation file that PodoCount will output.
-We recommend doing as in item 4c. e.) csvFile -- you need to enter the desired name and location for the podocyte and glomerulus feature file that PodoCount will output.
+We recommend navigating to {'Your Username'} > Home > Public, entering the desired file name, and clicking 'Save.'
+	- Output Annotation File 2 -- you need to enter the desired name and location for the podocyte counter annototation file that PodoCount will output.
+We recommend doing as in item 4c.
+	- csvFile -- you need to enter the desired name and location for the podocyte and glomerulus feature file that PodoCount will output.
 We reccomend doing as in items 4c,d.
 	Under the UserParameters section, you will find the following subsection a.)
 Slider -- this parameter sets the threshold on the dab stain to isolate the immunohistochemically-positive podocyte nuclear regions.
 Optional values are in the range [0,3].
 We recommend using the optimized value of 2.5 to 			start.
 You may adjust this value accordingly to best fit your image data.
 	Submit the job.